The Cosmic MeV Neutrino Background as a Laboratory for Black Hole Formation

 {\bf Cosmic core-collapse rates.---} The cosmic star formation rate history $\dot{\rho}_*(z)$ has become much clearer in recent years.
 If every star that forms with a mass $>\,$8$\,M_\odot$ ends with a core collapse, assuming a Salpeter mass function that continues to 100$\,M_\odot$ yields $\dot{n}_{\rm CC}(z) \zeta_{\rm CC}\,\dot{\rho}_*(z)$, with $\zeta_{\rm CC} = 0.0074 / M_{\odot}$, as shown in Fig.~\ref{rates} for both the SFR data compiled in \cite{Hopkins:2006bw} and the parametrized form from \cite{Yuksel:2008cu,Kistler:2011yk}.
 (The IMF dependence is small, see \cite{ Hopkins:2006bw}.)

 Measurements of the cosmic rate of core-collapse supernovae have also greatly improved.
 In \cite{Horiuchi:2011zz}, it was noted that such SN data was lower by a factor of $\sim\,$2 than the inferred $\dot{n}_{\rm CC}(z)$.
 In Fig.~\ref{rates}, we see that the latest measurements \cite{Melinder:2012nv,Mattila:2012zr,Dahlen:2012cm} narrow this to a degree, although a gap persists at increasing $z$.
 The fraction of core collapses that fail to produce a SN, and thus cannot be counted by SN surveys, remains largely unconstrained.
-However, the presence of stellar-mass black holes, e.g., seen in binaries \cite{Orosz:2007ng}, requires a non-zero birth rate.
+The existence of stellar-mass black holes, e.g., in binaries \cite{Orosz:2007ng}, at least requires a non-zero black hole birth rate, which may or may not have been accompanied by a visible SN.

 A fairly general theoretical expectation is that stars with lower metal content should form more massive cores at the time of collapse (due to brighter burning and lower mass loss over their lifetimes), leading in turn to a higher prevalence of failed explosions and black hole production \cite{Heger:2002by,Zhang:2007nw,O'Connor:2010tk}.
 The rate of Type Ib/Ic SNe, which are believed to arise from very massive stars that have lost their envelopes due to metal-line driven winds \cite{Heger:2002by}, may then be suppressed if such stars fail to explode.
 The extensive Lick Observatory Supernova Search found that the SN~Ibc to core collapse ratio decreases by a factor of $\sim\,$3 in galaxies at $\lesssim\,$10$^{10}\, M_\odot$ (see Fig.~23 in \cite{Li:2010kd}).
 Indeed, galaxies at low redshift show a substantial drop in average metallicity below $\sim\,$10$^{10}\, M_\odot$ \cite{Gallazzi:2005df}.